 Both death records state that George W. Patch was laid to rest in Greenwood, but his name was engraved on a stone in South Portland, possibly after the death of his widow in 1900.
 Only after he was safely in the ground did the story of his father's buried treasure spread beyond Greenwood.

-The story goes on to suggest that a man, some fifty years later, came by with a tool for finding gold and succeeded in his search.
-"There is no absolute proof of the story," according to Swift, "although Agnes Peabody, wife of Oscar L. Peabody, saw a strange man hunting around the old cellar hole about that time."
+Harry M. Swift reported that a man, decades later, came by with a tool for finding gold and succeeded in his search.
+"There is no absolute proof of the story," according to Swift, "although Agnes Peabody, wife of Oscar L. Peabody, saw a strange man hunting around the old cellar hole about that time."17

 That strange man may have been drawn to the Patch homestead by an article published in the Lewiston Evening Journal in the spring of 1900, and soon reprinted in papers across the country.
 Patch was styled a professional gambler who, "after wandering all over the face of the earth," settled in Greenwood with $100,000 in winnings.